Massereene Barracks shooting

 The Massereene Barracks shooting took place at Massereene Barracks in Antrim, Northern Ireland.
-On 7 March 2009, two off-duty British soldiers of 38 Engineer Regiment were shot dead outside the barracks.
+On 7 March 2009, two off-duty British soldiers of the 38 Engineer Regiment were shot dead outside the barracks.
 Two other soldiers and two civilian delivery men were also shot and wounded during the attack.
 A dissident Irish republican paramilitary group, the Real IRA, claimed responsibility.

 The shootings were the first British military fatalities in Northern Ireland since 1997.
-Two days later, the Continuity IRA shot dead Stephen Carroll a Police Service of Northern Ireland (PSNI) officer; the first Northern Ireland police officer to be killed by paramilitaries since 1998.
+Two days later, the Continuity IRA shot dead Stephen Carroll, a Police Service of Northern Ireland (PSNI) officer; the first Northern Ireland police officer to be killed by paramilitaries since 1998.

 Background

 From the late 1960s until the late 1990s, Northern Ireland underwent a conflict known as the Troubles, in which more than 3,500 people were killed.
 More than 700 of those killed were British military personnel, deployed as part of Operation Banner.
 The vast majority of these British military personnel were killed by the Provisional Irish Republican Army (IRA), which waged an armed campaign to force the British to negotiate a withdrawal from Northern Ireland.
 In 1997 the IRA called a final ceasefire and in 1998 the Good Friday Agreement was signed.
 This is widely seen as marking the end of the conflict.

 However, breakaway groups opposed to the ceasefire ("dissident Irish republicans") continued a low-level armed campaign against the British security forces in Northern Ireland (see Dissident Irish Republican campaign).
 The main group involved was an IRA splinter group known as the 'Real' IRA.
 In 2007, the British Army formally ended Operation Banner and greatly reduced its presence in Northern Ireland.

 The low-level 'dissident republican' campaign continued.
 In January 2009, security forces had to defuse a bomb in Castlewellan, and in 2008 three separate incidents saw dissident republicans attempt to kill Police Service of Northern Ireland (PSNI) officers in Derry, Castlederg and Dungannon.
 In all three cases, PSNI officers were seriously wounded.
 Two of the attacks involved firearms while the other involved an under-car booby-trap bomb.